AshleyF/ozobot/readme.md

 ### Loops

+`Repeat forever do ...` becomes:

+    ... jump -X 97

+This could be accomplished in FlashForth with `TRUE while ... loop`, but it saves a few bytes to use `forever ... continue` which emits exactle the above with no conditional.

 `Repeat N times do ...` becomes:

     N dup 0 > if +X 97 ...
 1 - jump -Y 97 drop